tebben/geocodeur/README.md

 # geocodeur

-This project explores the creation of a geocoder using Overture Maps data with free-text search functionality, leveraging similarity search based on trigram matching.
+This project explores the creation of a geocoder using Overture Maps data with free-text search functionality, leveraging FTS and similarity search based on trigram matching.
 The goal is not to replicate the original Overture data but to design a simplified schema focused solely on geocoding needs, avoiding unnecessary data that does not serve this purpose.

 The geocoder will include the following data categories: